slott56/slott56.github.io/Pelican/content/blog/2025/07/2025-07-02-the_payout_from_learning.rst

     June 29,34,Post about a better design
     July 2,37,All tests pass.

-June I posted a a note about this mess on the June 29, reflecting 34 days of frustrating work.
+In June I posted a a note about this mess on the June 29, reflecting 34 days of frustrating work.
 There are important

 It took 4 days to clean up the mess.
 About :math:`\frac{1}{12}` of the overall time.